andycroll/andycroll.com/_posts/2023/2023-09-11-express-yourself-clearly-with-positive-negative-numbers.md

 ## Why?

+I’ve previously discussed my preference for a similar comparator, `zero?`, in a [previous article](/ruby/use-zero-for-integer-float-comparison).

-I find the “more English” version to be clearer and easier to reason about when I return to it in the future.
-I still, after a twenty year programming career, require a moment of concentration while I unpack the orientation of the angle bracket and how it relates to the numbers and variables.
+The “more English” version to be clearer and easier to reason about when you return to your code in the future.
+It can require a moment of concentration to unpack the orientation of the angle bracket and how it relates to the numbers and variables.

-This approach to convenience methods also, for me, is one of the most delightful things about Ruby.
-It’s one of the reasons it provokes smiles when I write it.
+This approach to convenience methods and syntactical sugar is one of the most delightful things about Ruby.
+“Ruby is designed to make programmers happy.”–Yukihiro “Matz” Matsumoto

 ## Why not?